Let me explain.

 I felt like I was clawing my way to the finish during the last 1.2 miles.
 Everything hurt - not so much in an all-out effort type of way but in a I'm-overheating-I-started-too-fast-and-this-is-way-more-mentally-challenging-than-expected type of way.
 Finally the finish line was in sight and I was more than happy to up my pace just to finish the darn race!

 Right after finishing, a volunteer gave me a bottle of water and I collapsed in the grass.
 It felt so good to lay down for a bit and drink the cold water.
 After resting for 10 minutes, I did my cooldown run by running back on the course to find Mom.
 She was struggling in the heat but not once did she slow or walk.
 She did great, especially considering she was one of the oldest ladies at the race, if not the oldest!

 Mom and I after the race!

 Before the race, I had my goal time as 44:xx and I still think in better conditions I could have made it happen.
-I'm disappointed to have missed that time but I PR'd by more than 30 seconds and I'm happy with that.
-Just not satisfied.
-But maybe that's just part of running and racing.
+Maybe that's just part of running and racing.
 It's impossible to feel 100 percent satisfied with a performance because if there's nothing to improve upon, what's the point of training hard and then putting ourselves through challenging races?
 When looked at that way, I guess it's better to have something to chase and achieve.
 The hunger is always there!

 So that was my main Memorial Day Weekend excitement.
 My questions for you: